Animated rose on the left

 Keep LA Housed Plan

-The Current Rent Stabilization Ordinance allows for rent increases to be at 100% of the CPI (Consumer Price Index).
-The Current RSO also sets a minimum of 3% and a maximum of 8% rent increase annually, plus one percent for gas and/or one percent for electric added on each year.
-Single-family homes, condos, and buildings constructed after 1978 are exempt from these limits.
+The Old Rent Stabilization Ordinance allowed for rent increases to be at 100% of the CPI (Consumer Price Index).
+The Old RSO also set a minimum of 3% and a maximum of 8% rent increase annually, plus one percent for gas and/or one percent for electric added on each year.
+Single-family homes, condos, and buildings constructed after 1978 were exempt from these limits.

 LAHD Proposal